 There are many factors to take into account when deciding whether to build or buy a cyber threat intelligence platform.
 Here are 5 key considerations.

-As a cyber threat intelligence platform gets more use, analysts’ feature requests will naturally increase — especially if the goal of the TIP is to aggregate intelligence across several teams or departments.
-Resources are needed to drive real innovation, or you’ll be playing catch-up with other solutions offered by companies in the TIP business.
+As a cyber threat intelligence platform gets more use, analysts’ feature requests will naturally increase — especially if the goal of the threat intelligence platform is to aggregate intelligence across several teams or departments.
+Resources are needed to drive real innovation, or you’ll be playing catch-up with other solutions offered by companies in the threat intelligence platform business.

 Consider the time it will take you to properly design, architect, develop and test a fully functional cyber threat intelligence platform.
 Evaluating and implementing third-party solutions with a vendor can get you up and running in a matter of weeks versus months.
 Additional time means your threat operations program won’t be able to perform as you need it to, and this affords adversaries a greater window of opportunity to launch attacks.